TiesdeKok/Python_NLP_Tutorial/readme.md

 This repository is written to facilitate learning by doing.

 To facilitate this all the materials are written up in a Jupyter Notebook.
 See: `NLP_notebook.ipynb`.
 The topics are split up by task description.

+It is best to view the notebook locally or on nbviewer using this link: [click here](http://nbviewer.jupyter.org/github/TiesdeKok/Python_NLP_Tutorial/blob/d660d0ad5806978a390f890f26766f80909ab30a/NLP_Notebook.ipynb)

 ### Not yet familiar with the basic Python syntax?